Direct PLUS loans are meant to help your parents cover the costs of your

 payment will be more than half the loan amount.

 The interest rate is 6.84 percent for Direct PLUS Loans first dispursed

 between July 1, 2015 and before July 1, 2016.
 These are fixed interest rates

 Other than interest, is there a charge to get a PLUS Loan?

-For Direct PLUS Loans first disbursed on or after December 1, 2013 and
+For Direct PLUS Loans first disbursed on or after October 1, 2014 and before

 How do my parents pay back the loan?